OnyekaEkesi/Movie_Recommender_System/README.md

 2. Model selection and training.
 3. Model evaluation and deployment: The metric of evaluation was the RMSE score which indicates the level of clustering of the the dataset.
 A low RMSE score indicates better clsutering helping us to choose the best performing model.
 We worked with the SVD, SVD+, Gridsearch and NMF model. among which the best performing model was the SVD.

+## Feature
+This Project presents a movie recommender app that takes in an input of 3 movie options and returns 10 movie options that are similar in content and rating.
+The tool is implemented as a web application using Streamlit, which makes it easy to use and interact with.
+This application enables companies retain its subscribers by providing them an experience that match their taste while eliminating long searches for their preferred kind of movies.
+## Tools utilized
+* Python
+* Sklearn
+* Surprise
+* Streamlit
+* Github
+* Comet

+## Installation